-Legend says , many years ago , when the enchanting island of Siquijor was still no where to be found, a great storm hit the visayan region and a super strong earthquake shook the earth and sea.
+Legend said, many years ago, when the enchanting island of Siquijor was still no where to be found, a great storm hit the Visayan region and a super strong earthquake shook the earth and sea.
 In the middle of lightning and thunder suddenly appeared an island from the depths of the sea.

-They say , Siquijor has a number of healers and witches, but we chose to stay a little bit longer.
-Regardless of its dark reputation , there are so many things to see and experience in this tiny , peaceful and enchanting island.
+They say, Siquijor has a number of healers and witches but we chose to stay a little bit longer.
+Regardless of its dark reputation, there are many things to see and experience in this tiny, peaceful and enchanting island.

-Our itinerary started with a visit to St. Francis of Assisi Church , which is just so close to to the pier.
-We also went to the Lazi convent which gives you a distinct feeling of traveling back to the days when the province of Siquijor was a concrete image of an old traditions and rural tranquility.
-Church’s entrance welcomes you its massive doors and greets you with an old musty smell which will remind you at once of its long ago richness and splendor.
+Our itinerary started with a visit to St. Francis of Assisi Church which is close to to the pier.
+We also went to the Lazi convent that gives you a distinct feeling of traveling back to the days when the province of Siquijor was a concrete image of an old traditions and rural tranquility.
+Church’s entrance welcomes you with its massive doors and greets you with an old musty smell which will remind you at once of its long ago richness and splendor.

-Our group would not enjoy the tour if we miss the falls in Siquijor.
-We love Philippine water falls so good thing there is Cambugahay Falls .
+We love Philippine waterfalls so good thing there is Cambugahay Falls.
 Taking a 20 minute short trek is the only way to get to the area .
-The area has a several small and multi level falls inviting you to swim or just simply dipping your legs to it.
+The area has a several small and multi level falls inviting you to swim.

 Other Things to do in Siquijor: